E-Mail: firstname.lastname@example.org Phone/Voicemail: 972-236-0600 ext. 4869 Twitter: @the_mister_v

-- Unless you have documented accommodations (Special Education or 504, for example), this will not grant you an extension.
-If an assignment is due in class, and you do not finish it until later in the day, it is late.
+- Unless you have documented accommodations or verified absences (check with your house office), this will not grant extensions.
+If an assignment is due in class, and you choose not to finish it until later in the day, it is late.

 - Rubrics are at the bottom of most Canvas assignment pages.
 These are the expectations for each assignment and how they are graded.

 - Due dates are provided in-class (each day, both verbally and on the classroom whiteboard).